 Saddles & snowcover

 Are you ready to wrangle some auroras like a Finnish cowboy?
-Mount a friendly Finnish horse and head into the whispering, snow-crowned pines in search of the elusive spectacle.
+Mount a friendly Finnish horse and head into the whispering, snow-crowned pines of central Lapland in search of the elusive spectacle.
 The warm, whickering horses are sure-footed, experienced Arctic travelers.
 Let the gentle gait relax you as your guide leads you to the best spots for seeing the Northern Lights.

 Capture the moment

 The sounds of Lapland

 You will hear snow crunching under the wide plastic-and-metal snowshoes.
-When heading out to see Northern Lights, you can see rabbit tracks, reindeer tracks and maybe even wolf tracks!
+When heading out to see the Northern Lights in eastern Lapland, you can see rabbit tracks, reindeer tracks and maybe even wolf tracks!
 Warm up by a campfire, enjoy the bubbling of pot-coffee, and if you’re lucky, there will be gasps, curses, and camera shutters when hint of green is getting stronger and stronger.
 Auroras make no sound as they shimmer and wash across the twinkling stars.

 Ride the future

 Snowmobiles, like disc golf and Pokémon Go, are not exactly Lapland traditions.
 They are, however, very popular, and northern Finland is one of the few places in the world where snowmobile technology is pushing ever forward.
 Hunt the auroras on a silent, fully electric snowmobile.
 The chase takes you across a frozen lake, through snow-clad forests and up Arctic hills.
 With a little luck, the sky will open up and reveal the waving, shimmering Northern Lights.

 The highest road in Finland

 Northern Lights & Chill

 Up until this point, you’ve needed to go outside to see the Northern Lights.
 But there are other ways to experience them.
 For example, you can lounge in comfort in a warm bed, legs entwined, and wait for the auroras to come to you.
 Aurora suites feature large windows facing up and out, so you don’t need to put on a heavy safari suit or woolen gloves.
 In fact, you don’t have to wear anything at all.
 Just enjoy the cozy warmth and wait for the magic to happen.